eddelbuettel/r2u/docs/mkdmt-src/src/index.md

 ### Pinning

-Because we let `apt` (and related tools) pick the packages, we have to ensure that that the CRANapt repo sorts higher than the default repo as (older) package builds in the distribution itself may appear (to `apt`) to be newer.
+Because we let `apt` (and related tools) pick the packages, we have to ensure that the CRANapt repo sorts higher than the default repo as (older) package builds in the distribution itself may appear (to `apt`) to be newer.
 A case in point was package `gtable` whose version in Ubuntu was `0.3.0+dfsg-1` which accidentally sorts higher than the rebuild we made under